Clinically-Proven in Over 30 Studies

 HTML: Continuous Protein Supplementation Reduces Acute Exercise-Induced Stress Markers in Athletes Performing Marathon

-Almased Unclogs Fat from Liver
+Almased Unclogs Liver of Fat

 Our research compares the outcomes of two interventions: a guided intensive lifestyle program and Almased, a soy protein-based meal replacement diet.